Einsums/Einsums/libs/Einsums/Print/docs/index.rst

 Public Symbols
 --------------

+There are a few symbols that may be useful to users.

 .. cpp:class:: template<std::integral IntType> print::ordinal

     This is a wrapper for a value that allows formatting an integer as an ordinal, such as 1st, 2nd, etc.